Photo credit: Benjamin Eagle

 Relieving the Pressure

 Dar es Salaam’s healthcare system was designed to support a city of 750,000 people; hospitals and clinics now serve a population of over 4.4 million.
 Severe overcrowding hampers healthcare workers’ ability to give every patient the attention and quality of care they deserve.
-When Dr. Barnhard first visited Amana, the hospital conducted 2,000 deliveries a month.
+When Dr. Barnhard visited Amana four years ago, the hospital conducted 2,000 deliveries a month.
 He counted three nurses helping 41 women in labor.

-Capacity building and training at smaller pre-referral healthcare facilities across the region means that families now place their trust in more facilities, decongesting wards at district and regional hospitals and relieving the pressure on healthcare teams.
-Today, Amana Hospital conducts 1,000 deliveries a month, giving staff more time to focus on each patient.
+Capacity building and training at smaller pre-referral healthcare facilities across the region means that families now place their trust in a greater number of facilities, decongesting wards at district and regional hospitals and relieving the pressure on healthcare teams.
+Today, Amana Hospital conducts 1,000 deliveries a month, giving staff more time to focus on each patient and respond efficiently to emergencies.
+In 2012, the labor wards were so crowded women were delivering five to a bed, or on the floor.
+Today, more women deliver one to a bed, though there are still space constraints in some of the wards.

 Lasting Change You Empowered

-There is still room for improvement, particularly in early labor wards which are still crowded.
-However, CCBRT is ready to meet remaining challenges, spurred on by the success you’ve supported.
+In 2012, Amana Hospital’s delivery ward was a sea of women in all stages of labor, with an overwhelmed staff fighting an uphill battle to treat and save the patients in their charge.
+Today, with your support, we are seeing a new reality for the women of Tanzania, and in turn, for their children.
+There is still room for improvement and growth, particularly in early labor wards which are still crowded.
+There is also an emerging need for a space where mothers can nurse their sick newborns.
+However, CCBRT is ready to meet these challenges, spurred on by the success you’ve supported.
 Four years later, the future for Tanzanian families looks much brighter.

 - Check out our blog!
 We love to share stories of the impact your gifts make.